 Peter Kahn joined the Board of BarnArts in 2017 and became Board Chair in 2020.
 Peter is a translator by profession.
 He has translated almost everything imaginable from Spanish to English, with a little Portuguese and French on the side.
 He can also speak and teach Spanish, upon request.
 Having worked in education, theater and the culinary arts in the past, as well as having been a long-time runner with major aspirations, it is a great pleasure for him to work with BarnArts promoting the arts for children and adults in Barnard as well as hosting the Race Around the Lake!

 Deborah Rice, Treasurer

 Deborah Rice is a retired teacher.
-A Vermont resident for the last 40 years, including 23 years in Barnard, she has also designed i costumes for the last 6 Summer Youth Theater shows, and costumes or props for many of the adult shows.
+A Vermont resident for the last 40 years, including 23 years in Barnard, she has also designed costumes for the last 6 Summer Youth Theater shows, and costumes and props for many of the adult shows.
 She enjoys volunteering, gardening, walking and making art.